nirmiller/ML_Learning/README.md

 Then unzip the file, and drag and drop the Garbage_classifcation folder as a whole into pycharm.
 Then rename the Folder to "DataSet".

 Finally to test the model on specific images create a testImages folder and drag and drop images into it.
-Then in the predictor class under name, put in the image name you want to predict on
+Then in the predictor class in the name varibale, put in the image name you want to predict on